mezmer420/dashi/README.md

 - Log basic events in a logs channel (e.g. channel create/delete, channel update in #logs)
 - Let you DM users via dashi
 - DMs new users when they join the server
+- Prevent runtime errors from leading to a crash